braidn/Knowledge-Repo/ElmLang.md

 # Elm

+## Notes

 * Compiled language that kinda looks like coffeescript.
 * Highly functional, taking a lot of tenants from Haskell.
 * Due to the compilation, a `Main.elm` and an `Main` function as an entry point is pretty common.
 * One of the largest differences from Elm to Haskell is Elm is eager where Haskell is lazy
+* The VirtualDom actually calls out to JS's native VDOM
+* Frontend work can be tricky to start but, when you have a simple framework it directs your start.
+  * lot's of Elm starts by defining a model, building the view, and creating messages that the view responds to.

 ## Conventions